jasonaowen/postgres-incremental-schema/link-table.markdown

 INSERT INTO pushes (event_id, payload)
 SELECT event_id, payload FROM events WHERE type = 'PushEvent';
 ```

-Note that the foreign key points the other way!

 ## Most of these are mechanical